 Usefulness of Copernicus Marine Service information

-JellyX service by ColomboSky could not be developed without the use of Copernicus Marine Service datasets.
-The most important features for the generation of our reliable maps of risk are:
+JellyX service by ColomboSky could not be developed without Copernicus Marine Service datasets.
+The most important features for the generation of our reliable risk maps are:

 Integration of Copernicus Marine Service information

-JellyX is a completely new product bringing tangible benefits to new user communities thanks to the combination of different data sources and techniques.
+JellyX is a brand new product bringing tangible benefits to new user communities thanks to the combination of different data sources and techniques.

 - Copernicus Marine Service products

 The Copernicus Marine Service products used in JellyX are currently focused on the Mediterranean Sea but concern satellite datasets and biogeochemical models that will be applied to other oceans and seas.

 Supervised machine learning techniques are used to estimate the abundance of jellyfish and classify the risk of proliferation as low, medium and high risk:

 How does a jellyfish sting? - Neosha S Kashef